-Well, it’s time to start taking care of your joints!
-Even if you’re too young for osteoarthritis, you can slow down the wear and tear effect on your joints with proper care.
+It’s time to start taking care of your joints!
+You can slow down the wear and tear effect on your joints with proper care.
 And if you’ve already spent a few decades abusing your body, your joints will definitely benefit from care.

 What are Joints?

 Joints are where bones meet.
 Ligaments connect the bones to secure the joints.
 The ends of the bones are capped by cartilage which keeps the joint space intact by producing lubricating synovial fluid.
-Meniscus are crescent shaped cartilage that partly divides a joint.
 Some joints are hinge joints like your knees.
-Some joints are ball and socket joints like your hips and shoulders.
+A few joints are ball and socket joints like your hips and shoulders.
 Some joints are sliding joints like the vertebrae in your spine.

-Joint pain comes from many factors.
-Over-strained ligaments, too little lubrication, worn out cartilage.
+Therefore, joint pain comes from many factors.
+Over-strained ligaments, too little lubrication, worn-out cartilage.
 Osteoarthritis is a painful condition in which the joint cartilage is worn to the point that bone rubs on bone.

 1) Adopt proper body mechanics

-First you must change the way you’re doing things that are causing pain.
-I have to go over my patients’ body mechanics in relation to their injury to help them Realize what they need to do to stop aggravating the issue.
-That may mean buying better running shoes, jogging on soft surfaces like dirt rather than concrete, getting an expo to evaluate your body mechanics during the offending activity.
-It may mean ergonomic chair, computer placement with keyboard on your lap and screen at eye level.
+First, you must change the way you’re doing things that are causing pain.
+I have to go over my patients’ body mechanics in relation to their injury to help them realize what they need to do to stop aggravating the issue.
+That may mean buying better running shoes or jogging on soft surfaces like dirt rather than concrete.
+It may also mean getting an expo to evaluate your body mechanics during the offending activity.
+It may mean an ergonomic chair, computer placement with the keyboard on your lap, and screen at eye level.
 Massage and chiropractic adjustment may be necessary.

 2) Strengthen muscle groups that support the affected joints

-Exercise – the key to healing.
 Yes, strong muscles support your joints.
 Exercise specific for the affected joint is important.
 Low impact aerobic activity increases circulation and relieves muscle tension.
 An evaluation with an exercise physiologist or physical therapist may be necessary to find out what specific exercise you need to strengthen the muscles that support your affected joint.
-Usually the exercises necessary to help heal your pain are not the same ones you’ve been doing that caused the problem.
-Many runners with lower back issues have tight hamstrings which need to be stretched.
+Usually, the exercises necessary to help heal your pain are not the same ones you’ve been doing that caused the problem.

 3) Nourish your joints to help them heal

 All these supplements can be found at most health food stores, pharmacies, or online.
-Unfortunately many people take these supplements improperly and do not get the full benefit.
-I’ve put together my favorite joint supplements in a protocol that seems to do the trick.
-Check out: DMAR Natural Joint Therapy.
+Unfortunately, many people take these supplements improperly and do not get the full benefit.
+So, I’ve put together my favorite joint supplements in a protocol that seems to do the trick.
+My DMAR Natural Joint Therapy.